Module 7: Principles of interorganisational cooperation and risk assessment in cases of domestic violence in multi-professional teams

 Why do we need the follow-up phase as a part of the risk assessment process?

 Ideally, risk assessment is a dynamic process.
 Risk assessment needs to be regularly revised.
 If the threat of violence continues, the process of risk assessment needs to start over again.
-Effective prevention of DV and breaking the cycle of violence may require several interventions.
+Effective prevention of domestic violence and breaking the cycle of violence may require several interventions.

 Case scenario: Nora